The centre’s core research areas

 Dr Currie co-heads the Neonatal Infection and Immunity Team with Neonatologist Clinical Prof Tobias Strunk at the Wesfarmers Centre of Vaccine & Infectious Diseases, Telethon Kids Institute and leads the Sepsis Diagnostics Research Group with the CMMIT.
 As a basic scientist with over 20 years of experience in the fields of immunology and infectious disease, his current research combines current cellular and molecular ‘omics’ methodologies with primary human and animal samples, to understand how the immune system contributes to defence against infection in sepsis.

 Associate Professor Khurshid Alam

 Khurshid Alam is an Associate Professor in Health Economics at the Murdoch Business School.
 A/Professor Alam did his PhD in Health Economics from Monash University in 2015.
 His primary expertise is in cost-effectiveness and cost-benefit analysis to examine value for money (VfM) and resource-allocation for clinical and public health interventions and diagnostic trajectories of rare diseases.
 His research interests extend to health care financing, health systems, health services, health policy, health equity and global health where he supervises multiple PhD students as a primary supervisor.

-Dr Kylie Sandy-Hodgetts
+Associate Professor Kylie Sandy-Hodgetts